-Provides an overall understanding which will help greatly in grasping the rationale, the logical structure, and the goals of the Form Instruction.
+Our students receive an overall understanding which will help greatly in grasping the rationale, the logical structure, and the goals of the Form Instruction.
 However, this Overview, unlike most other tai chi overviews, does not repeat tired discussions of tai chi history and various family lineages.
 It jumps right into the technical aspects of internal discipline and classical tai chi.
-Every moment is a challenge and discovery for even the experienced tai chi practitioner.
+Every movement is a challenge and discovery for even the experienced tai chi practitioner.

 Provides in-depth demonstrations and instruction on the techniques of using Internal Discipline to achieve internal movements and internal power mobilization.
 Students given ample examples and practice-moves to learn the techniques.